Bohdan17-bit/Trading-Platform/README.md

 Your portfolio is a pie chart!

 <img src="https://github.com/Bogdan17-bit/Photos/blob/master/trade/diagram_piechart.gif" width="600">

+## You need to participate in the development!
+1. Do you have a new idea for a crypto exchange?
+2. Do you know what is missing from the project description?
+3. Are you a novice tester and want to test your first great app?
+4. Would you like to gain team development experience?

+In this case, you should:
+- give this project a star! (strongest support for promotion!)
+- create an issue or new discussion for further communication!

 ## Sending requests
 1. To get a request string of a specific price of a crypto pair, you can use the method: